 All recorded orders/judgments must provide a 3x3 space in the upper right hand corner.
 Please see Rule 2.520.
 See list of documents at the end of these divisional instructions but, if you have any question, contact the Clerk of Court for further information whether your document requires the 3x3 space.

 Telephone Appearances - Court Call

 All telephone appearances are to set up via CourtCall.
 For telephone appearance, at least one party is required to appear in person at the hearing.
 All lawyers or persons wishing to appear via telephone are required to contact the judicial assistant for telephone procedures prior to contacting court call.
-All court call appearances must be made at least 2 full business days prior to the hearing date, to enable court call personnel to timely provide the court with the required court call documents.
+All UMC court call appearances must be made at least two (2) full business days prior to the hearing date, to enable court call personnel to timely provide the court with the required court call documents.
+All Special Set hearing court call appearances must be made at least five (5) days prior to the scheduled hearing.
 Failure to do so will require your attendance at the hearing in person.
 Please make your court call requests as soon as the hearing is set to avoid a personal appearance.
 Unfortunately when the judicial assistant is out of the office, court call appearances cannot be approved.
 Once the party has been approved for telephone appearance, the party shall contact Court Call directly at 888-882-6878.
 A witness may testify only in strict compliance with Fla.
 R. Jud.
 Admin.
 2.530 and Fla.
 R. Civ.
 P. 1.451(b).

 Residential Foreclosure Procedures

 All pleadings/documents must clearly indicate "residential foreclosure" under the case number.